selin-k/bi_report_project/docs/backlog.md

-# Development Backlog Document
+# Development Backlog Document for Solar Panel BI Dashboard

 ## PythonPackageName

-solar_bi_dashboard
+solar_panel_dashboard

 ## DependenciesandTools

 - ['pandas', 'For data loading and manipulation tasks such as data ingestion, curation, and transformation.']
-- ['sqlalchemy', 'To interface with the database and perform SQL operations.']
-- ['matplotlib', 'For creating visualizations during the development phase.']
-- ['streamlit', 'For creating the interactive BI dashboard.']
 - ['numpy', 'For numerical operations on data.']
-- ['pyyaml', 'To load the configuration file, config.yaml, into a singleton Config class for easy access.']
+- ['sqlalchemy', 'For database interactions.']
+- ['flask', 'For creating the API endpoints for the microservices.']
+- ['plotly', 'For creating interactive visualizations for the dashboard.']
+- ['dash', 'For building the interactive web-based dashboard.']
+- ['pytest', 'For writing and running tests to ensure code quality.']

 ## RequiredPythonPackages

 pandas==1.3.4
+numpy==1.21.4
 sqlalchemy==1.4.27
-matplotlib==3.5.0
-streamlit==1.2.0
-numpy==1.21.4
-PyYAML==6.0
+flask==2.0.2
+plotly==5.4.0
+dash==2.0.0
+pytest==6.2.5

 ## TaskList

 - ['main.py', 'Contains the orchestration logic for creating the dashboard with curated data and metrics.
-It will call the necessary services in the correct order as defined in the program flow.']
+It will initialize the Flask application and register the microservices as blueprints.']
 - ['config/config.yaml', 'Contains the configuration for the data ingestion framework.
-The configurations include paths to data sources, database connection strings, and other necessary parameters.']
+The configurations include file paths, database connection strings, and other necessary parameters.']
 - ['config/config.py', 'Contains a singleton Config class that loads the config.yaml file for easy access throughout the framework.']
 - ['data_ingest/data_ingestion.py', 'Implements the DataIngestion class for orchestrating the data ingestion process from the solar_sensors.csv file.']
-- ['data_curate/data_curation.py', 'Contains the logic for applying data mappings to transform the raw data into a curated format.
-It will ensure data quality and prepare the data for transformation.']
+- ['data_curate/data_curation.py', 'Contains the logic for data curation tasks such as removing duplicates, handling missing values, and mapping source data to the target schema.']
-- ['data_transformation/data_transformation.py', 'Contains the logic for transforming the curated data according to the logical data model provided, ensuring that the data is in the correct format for analysis within the BI dashboard.']
+- ['data_transformation/data_transformation.py', 'Contains the logic for applying business logic to calculate KPIs and transforming the curated data according to the logical data model.']
-- ['data_visualization/dashboard.py', 'Contains the logic for setting up the interactive BI dashboard using Streamlit.
-It will include functions to create visualizations such as time-series graphs, heat maps, and bar charts.']
+- ['data_visualization/dashboard.py', 'Contains the logic for loading transformed data into the BI tool and creating visualizations such as time series graphs, heat maps, and bar charts.']
-- ['data_models.py', 'Contains the data models such as the star schema, database tables etc. defined in the design document.
-The data models are used during data transformation to ensure the data is structured correctly for the BI tool.']
-- ['orchestration/orchestration_service.py', 'Implements the OrchestrationService class that coordinates the execution of the microservices, handling scheduling, error handling, and recovery.']
+- ['orchestration/orchestrator.py', 'Manages the workflow of the ETL pipeline, ensuring that data is ingested, curated, and transformed in a timely manner.
+Includes error logging and retry mechanisms.']

 ## FullAPISpec

 openapi: 3.0.0
 info:
-  title: "Solar Panel Performance BI Dashboard API"
+  title: "Solar Panel Dashboard API"
   version: "1.0.0"
 paths:
   /ingest:
     post:
-      summary: "Ingest data from the solar_sensors.csv data source"
+      summary: "Ingest data from solar_sensors.csv data source"
       requestBody:
         required: true
         content: